Francis Bacon (artist): The screaming mouth

 The inspiration for the recurring motif of screaming mouths in many Bacons of the late 1940s and early 1950s was drawn from a number of sources, including medical textbooks.
 Kathleen Clark's 1939 book of X-ray photographs was a major source.
 He also used the works of Matthias Grünewald and photographic stills of the nurse in the Odessa Steps scene in Eisenstein's 1925 silent film Battleship Potemkin.
 Bacon saw the film in 1935 and viewed it frequently thereafter.
 He kept in his studio a photographic still of the scene, showing a close-up of the nurse's head screaming in panic and terror and with broken pince-nez spectacles hanging from her blood-stained face.
 He referred to the image throughout his career, using it as a source of inspiration.

 Bacon described the screaming mouth as a catalyst for his work and incorporated its shape when painting the chimera.
 His use of the motif can be seen in one of his first surviving works, Abstraction from the Human Form.
 By the early 1950s it became an obsessive concern, to the point, according to art critic and Bacon biographer Michael Peppiatt, "it would be no exaggeration to say that, if one could really explain the origins and implications of this scream, one would be far closer to understanding the whole art of Francis Bacon."

+Bacon's popes, businessmen and apes dynamically not only scream.
+They moan, laugh, cry, shout, and yawn as well.
+Not every painted open mouth is a scream.